-Corporate Tax Returns.
-Depending on the time the business started, the working capital need, will be prorated accordingly in order to justly calculate the disaster recovery grant and unmet need.
+For businesses that started prior to the Hurricanes and are still open or are planning to reopen, as the same business, the working capital need, will be calculated based on prestorm hurricane Puerto Rico State Corporate Tax Returns and/or after storm hurricane Puerto Rico State Corporate Tax Returns.
+Depending on the time the business started, the working capital need, will be prorated accordingly to justly calculate the disaster recovery grant and unmet need.
 For businesses that started after the Hurricanes, but before March 25, 2020 (launch date of the SBF Program), the most current year tax return will be used to calculate the working capital need.